This country-specific Q&A provides an overview of Litigation laws and regulations applicable in China.

 How is witness evidence dealt with in commercial litigation (and, in particular, do witnesses give oral and/or written evidence and what, if any, are the rules on cross-examination)?
 Are depositions permitted?

-Chinese law does not clearly stipulate the practice of cross-examination nor deposition process.
+Chinese law does not have the concept of cross-examination or deposition.
 However, upon consent by the court, a litigant may question a witness during the trial process.
+Witnesses are not examined outside the court or before the hearings.

 Is expert evidence permitted and how is it dealt with?
 Is the expert appointed by the court or the parties and what duties do they owe?

-Either party to a litigation may apply the court for the permission to invite a person with special expertise to be present in court, giving opinions on a specialized issue.
+Either party to a litigation may apply the court for the permission to invite a person with special expertise to be present in court, giving opinions on specialized issues.
 If the court approves such application, the respective expenses shall be borne by the party that files this application.

 In addition to that, parties may apply for, and the court can itself initiate an appraisal process on specialized issues of fact finding.
 When the parties apply for an appraisal in process, the parties of the action shall reach an agreement on the appointment of a qualified appraiser.
 If such agreement cannot be reached, it is the court to decide the appraiser’s appointment.